Glossary of Terms

 Federal Direct Subsidized Stafford Loan (Direct Subsidized Loan)

 A federally subsidized, low-interest student loan awarded on the basis of financial need.
-The Federal Government does not charge interest on subsidized loans while borrowers are enrolled at an eligible school at least half time, during the 6-month grace period, or during authorized periods of deferment.
-As part of the Federal Direct Loan Program, these loans are made directly by the Federal Government (rather than by a private lender) through participating schools.
-Compare Federal Stafford Loan.
+The Federal Government does not charge interest on subsidized loans while borrowers are enrolled at an eligible school at least half-time, during the 6-month grace period, or during authorized periods of deferment.
+These loans are made directly by the Federal Government (rather than by a private lender) through participating schools as part of the Federal Direct Loan Program.
+Compare this with the Federal Stafford Loan.

 Federal Direct Unsubsidized Stafford Loan (Direct Unsubsidized Loan)